 Question 3: Can you think of 50 possible video topics?

 If those ideas also include a little description and plan for the video, so much the better.
-A description is helpful, especially several months later, so you can remember what the idea was originally.
+A description is helpful, especially several months later, so you can remember what the original idea was.

 The good news is, you don’t have to edit yourself as you write this list!
 Just let your imagination run free and write down everything that comes to mind.
 You probably won’t use all the ideas you come up with, and that’s OK.
 Some of them might be the springboard to other ideas.
 Don’t limit yourself by crossing off ideas before you write them down.